 Self-Represented Litigants are encouraged to use e-filing but are not required.
-Use our Quick E-Filing Guide to get started.
+Use our Quick E-Filing Guide and How to e-File documents linked at the bottom to get started.
 Filings from Self-Represented Litigants may be submitted by mail or in person at the clerk’s windows during regular business hours.

 The first step in e-filing is to select a service provider.
 You will find a list of e-filing Service Providers (EFSP).
 The EFSP acts as an intermediary between you and the court’s case management system.

 When reviewing the list of EFSP’s keep in mind that most offer do-it-yourself and concierge services for filing.
 Additionally, the service fees charged vary by EFSP and each offer e-filing support (users must establish a “waiver” account to avoid fees for criminal filings).
 When deciding on your EFSP look at the level of filing support offered to see if it fits your needs.

 Once you pick the e-filing Service Provider (EFSP) you would like to use for e-filing you will be able to go through their tutorial on how to e-file.